 For Chinese tourists, it’s key that you can accept Union Pay, China’s most widely used domestic bank card.
 It’s often also the only card owned by Chinese tourists.

 JCB is the leading payment card issuer in Japan with 106 million cardholders worldwide.

-75% of tourists to the UK are Americans, and they use everything from Discover/Diner’s Club to American Express, so make sure you accept them both.
-It’s important even when it comes to native card holders with 64% of British American Express card members reporting that they’d be more loyal to a merchant if they accepted American Express.
+75% of tourists to the UK are Americans, and they use everything from Discover/Diner’s Club to American Express, so make sure you accept both.
+It’s important, even when it comes to native card holders, as 64% of British American Express card members report that they’d be more loyal to a merchant if they accepted American Express.

-Sign up for iZettle and accept all major foreign credit cards.
+Get your iZettle card reader and start accepting all major foreign credit cards.